CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 ## 8 • CORRUPTION

 Before the roll is made for a corruption check, you may tap characters in the same company as the character making the check.
-The corruption check is modified by +1 for each such character and/or Wizard tapped.
+The corruption check is modified by +1 for each such character and/or Wizard tapped. <span id="page36" class="page-number">36</span>

 ## 9 • INFLUENCE